ChristophReich1996/ToeffiPy/README.md

 [![Python 3.7](https://img.shields.io/badge/python-3.7-blue.svg)](https://www.python.org/downloads/release/python-370/)

 ToeffiPy is a fully [NumPy](https://numpy.org/) based autograd and deep learning library for [Python 3.7+](https://www.python.org/).
-The core tensor class of ToeffiPy is highly inspired by the [live coding challenge](https://www.youtube.com/watch?v=RxmBukb-Om4&list=PLeDtc0GP5ICldMkRg-DkhpFX1rRBNHTCs) of [Joel Grus](https://github.com/joelgrus/).
+The core tensor class of ToeffiPy is inspired by the [live coding challenge](https://www.youtube.com/watch?v=RxmBukb-Om4&list=PLeDtc0GP5ICldMkRg-DkhpFX1rRBNHTCs) of [Joel Grus](https://github.com/joelgrus/).
 His code can be found in [this](https://github.com/joelgrus/autograd/) repository.
 The user experience (nn.Module etc.) of ToeffiPy should be similar to [PyTorch](https://pytorch.org/).
 The main purpose of this library is educational.
 ToeffiPy should give an inside about how a modern autograd/deep learning library works.
 To implement operations like a convolution as low level as possible, but also efficient, NumPy was chosen.
-Since NumPy is highly optimized, ToeffiPy is suitable for small machine learning projects.
+Since NumPy is optimized, ToeffiPy is suitable for small machine learning projects.

 **The full documentation can be found in `docs/html/index.html`.**